Archaic America (pre 1492)

 a. occurance

-aa. but suspected at least 40,000 BP
+aa. but suspected at least 40,000 BCE

 ii. found in oldest and current American populations

-iii. now found in Japanese population
+iii. now found in population of Northernmost Japanese island, among the Ainu people.

 b. features of sinodonty